Toulouse tramway: Line T1

 Line T1 originally served 18 stations, and ran over of a route that is 11 km long.
 It was originally planned that the Line T1 tramway would open on 27 November 2010, but industrial action delayed the opening to December 2010.

-An extension of Tram Line T1 of almost four kilometers from the original southern terminus at Arènes to Garonne and Palais de Justice, allowing direct transfer between the tram and Toulouse Metro Line B, has been open in December 2013.
+An extension of Tram Line T1 of almost four kilometers from the original southern terminus at Arènes to Garonne and Palais de Justice, allowing direct transfer between the tram and Toulouse Metro Line B, opened in December 2013.

 A 500 m northern extension serving a new exposition centre opened in August 2020 and three existing stops had their names changed.

 Line T2

 Line T2 was originally a 2.4 km branch of line T1 called Line Envol (literally Takeoff) running from Jean Maga roundabout, between stations Ancely and Servanty-Airbus, to the Airport.
 But before its opening, it was finally commercially dissociate from line T1 and opened on 11 April 2015.

 The line is the same as line T1 between Palais de Justice and Ancely, then it continues to the Airport with 2 new stations between, Nadot and Daurat.

-By the opening of third line of Toulouse Metro in 2025, line T2 will become the Aéroport Express (Airport Express) line between a new Jean Maga station and Airport only.